 Besides clarifying these four as the most influential factors in procrastination, Steel’s research also showed that they work together in particular way, what he calls The Procrastination Equation.

-The Procrastination Equation says that our likelihood of not procrastinating on a given task will be equal to the product of our self-efficacy and the value of the task divided by the product of how impulsive we are and the amount of delay between taking on a task and its due date.
+The Procrastination Equation says that our likelihood resisting procrastination on a given task will be equal to the product of our self-efficacy and the value of the task divided by the product of how impulsive we are and the amount of delay between taking on a task and its due date.

 As a formula or equation, it looks like this:

 Odds of Overcoming Procrastination = Self-Efficacy x Value / Impulsiveness x Delay.

 This is exciting because it suggests that we may be able to finally stop bumbling around in the dark for hit-or-miss procrastination tips and actually find something that works.

 Specifically, it may allow us to generate effective strategies for overcoming procrastination in an individualized and situation-specific way.

 The Procrastination Equation is an incredible tool for resisting our natural inclination to procrastinate because it’s based on scientifically-validated causes of procrastiantion.

 Here are some suggestions for using this knowledge to stop procrastinating: